ansible/community-docs/collection_creator_path.rst

-However, if they have significant flaws, licensing or major design issues, or their corresponding projects are unmaintained, you are encouraged to create and/or share your own one.
+However, if they have significant flaws, licensing or major design issues, or their corresponding projects are unmaintained, you are encouraged to create and share your own solution.

 .. _create_content: